 Police apprehended individuals openly with warrants based on sufficient evidence and brought them before an independent judiciary.
 The law provides that detainees be brought before a judge within seven days to determine the legality of their arrest.
 Courts generally met the seven-day deadline.
-Authorities promptly informed detainees of the charges against them.
 An assistant district attorney or a police inspector may authorize incommunicado detention.
 If additional time is needed to investigate the charge, a judge may extend the detention period in 30-day increments up to a total of 150 days.
 There is no bail system.
 Release pending trial is dependent on the type of crime committed and the judge handling the case.
 Detainees received prompt access to counsel of their choosing, but the prosecutor may prohibit access if the prosecutor believes access could harm the investigation.
 Legal counsel was provided at no charge for indigent detainees.
 Detainees were allowed weekly visits from family members.